Kyle-Pu/Python-Data-Science-Projects/Pandas_Data_Insights/Alcohol_Consumption_Data_Insights/README.md

 # Exploring International Alochol Consumption Data
 The following data and description comes from FiveThirtyEight!
 I'm exploring their alcohol consumption dataset with pandas data manipulation and mapping techniques.

 These are some basic insights using data summary and mapping techniques.
+For grouping, sorting, and multi-indexing techniques, see [NFL Suspensions Data Insights](https://github.com/Kyle-Pu/Fun-With-Python/tree/master/Pandas_Data_Insights/NFL_Suspensions_Data_Insights).

 ## Programs
 * basicInsights.py: Gather some basic insights about our data.